johnvandeweghe/johnvandeweghe.github.io/README.md

 ## Professional Experience
+**DevOps Consultant** at Vandeweghe Consulting via [CirrusNorth](https://cirrusnorth.io)	- *Jan 2024 - Present*

+Software consultant through the CirrusNorth agency focused on cloud an DevOps projects in all three major clouds.

 **Lead DevOps Engineer** at Ellipsis Health	- *Aug 2023 - Present*

 - Lead engineer focused on platform engineering in a high velocity startup environment in a high-regulation industry.